-• Pull the drawer open to full lower extension.
+Pull the drawer open to full lower extension.
 Remove the lower basket (1) by lifting basket from rail system.
+(If you tilt the door, it will be easier.)

-- Press both hangers with yours thumbs to lift it up. - · Separate the left and right rail cover
+- Press both hangers with your thumbs to lift it up. - Separate the left and right rail cover.